defgsus/nn-experiments/docs/logs/2025-08-23-evaluating-granite-llm.md

 I give that 17%.

 I mean, just look at this last example with a tool that returns the frequencies of words over time in some made-up posts database.
+I'm a hobbyist data collector and it would be kinda cool to query the databases with natural language.

-In contrast to all the examples above, i used random sampling (temperature 1.01) and ran the "What is the current time?" prompt a few times.
-It's even okay for me that the text extrapolation always constructs an answer as if one would've asked about the frequency of this term.
+In contrast to all the examples above, i used random sampling and ran the "What is the current time?" prompt a few times.
+It's even okay for me that the text extrapolation always constructs an answer as if i would've asked about the frequency of this term.
 The `available_tools` part of the input prompt understandably provokes this context.
 But the 'interpretation generation' of the tool result, showed no signs of meaning, understanding, comprehension or connection for as long as i tried.
 It just doesn't make sense.
 It's just complete *never-mind*